dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/5 - further-improvements.md

 There are a few improvements that could be made to this basic bot.
 This is a list of ideas to get you started

-- Is it a good idea to give each ant a random direction each turn if it isn't near any food?
+- Is it a good idea to give each player a random direction each turn if it isn't near any food?
+Should they keep moving in the direction they were going previously instead?
-- Some of the ants get stuck at the sea if there is food close to them on the other side.
+- Some of the players get stuck at the sea if there is food close to them on the other side.
 How could this be fixed?
-- What is the best way to make my ants explore the map so that the ants can see more food?
+- What is the best way to make players explore the map so that the players can see more food?
-- How could the ants decide which food to go for more effectively?
+- How could the players decide which food to go for more effectively?
-- Should multiple ants go for the same food item?
+- Should multiple players go for the same food item?
 - When a player can't move, their position is not added to the list of positions that will be occupied next turn.
-This can result in ants colliding
+This can result in players colliding
 - Perhaps the HashMap idea could be extended to be of type `HashMap<UUID, YourOwnClass>`, where the objects of your new class could have a direction property as well as several others.
-This would enable you to store much more information about each ant
+This would enable you to store much more information about each player
 - This tutorial does not consider any fighting logic.
-How should your ants react to seeing enemy players?
+How should your players react to seeing enemy players?
 Or even enemy spawns?

 ## Methods available to you